roundcube/roundcubemail-helpdocs/en_US/addressbook/addressbookview.rst

 in the particular directory or group is stated right below the list as well as the set that is currently displayed.
 Use the arrow buttons in the list header to navigate through the pages.

-.. container:: hint
+.. note::  you can change the way and order the contacts are listed here in the :ref:`Address Book <settings-prefs-addressbook>` section

-    Hint: you can change the way and order the contacts are listed here in the :ref:`Address Book <settings-prefs-addressbook>` section of the user preferences.
+    of the user preferences.

 .. index:: Delete Contact